blazejba/gp2/README.md

 > exp/<experiment_name>.xml

 All parameters with asterisk (*) next to their name are necessary to be specified.
 The parameters without asterisk will be set to defaults if no value has been assigned.
+The default values are written in square parenthesis in italic, after the type.

 An exemplary experiment configuration structure has been shown below.

 ```xml
 <experiment chromosome_length="16" max_fitness="16" max_time="0">